Aging & Health A to Z

 There are medications that are prescribed for certain conditions or diseases that are common in older people.
 These medications may have the side effect of causing calcium loss from bones.

 Usually, there are no symptoms in the early stages of osteoporosis.
 But as the disease progresses, you may experience:

 - curvature of the spine

-- stooped posture sometimes known as “dowager’s hump” (kyphosis)
+- a stooped posture called kyphosis (sometimes known as “dowager’s hump”)

 - loss in height (as much as six inches)

 - other changes in posture and body shape